This story is from my youth. It was an early spring day at our cottage on Round Lake in Northern Minnesota. I was

 We had an old two-man Folbot Kayak.
 It was turned over for the winter, waiting by the beach for its summer friends.
 The Kayak was heavy, indestructible, but sleek and fast.
 It consisted of a wood frame wrapped in red Mahogany with thick padded seats and flip-up back rests for top-side cruising.

-As I pushed the craft into the frigid water, Blondie, a mix of Cocker Spaniel, poodle, and I think sheepdog, eagerly joined me, leaping into her front seat look-out.
+As I pushed the craft into the frigid water, Blondie, a mix of Cocker Spaniel/Poodle, and Sheepdog, eagerly joined me and bounded into her front seat look-out.
 It was late afternoon and a cool wind skipped off the ice.
 A slight ripple danced on the breezy side of the lake.
-The double-sided paddles propelled the stream-lined craft as I pointed the boat towards Third Bay, an undeveloped section of shoreline that held a sense of mystery.
+The double-sided paddles propelled the stream-lined boat as I pointed the it towards Third Bay, an undeveloped section of shoreline that held a sense of mystery.

 A thirty-yard corridor allowed water-access to my retreat, Round Lake’s watery sanctuary.
 I maneuvered the Folbot through a network of reeds and observed several Geese paired up for the mating season.
 Their chatter filled the cloudless air.
 A Muskrat with cautious eyes swam for cover and a solitary Loon dove deep when I floated to close.
 I navigated across the bay as the distant shore of Many Point Scout Camp beckoned.
 Water ran down the oars with each graceful stroke, diverted by rubber gaskets, and trickled into the tranquil bay.